snabbco/snabb/README.md

 buffer_t could take string as initialiser, would have to be function.

-itimerspec should have some metamethods to get numberic times out of it.
+itimerspec should have some metamethods to get numeric times out of it.

 ### Missing functions